- By Kay Dekker and Joe Koepke

 Many applications use one or more motors operating in parallel at the same desired speed.
-Using one Variable frequency drive (VFD) to control these multiple motors provides a host of advantages as summarized below.
+Using one Variable frequency drive (VFD) to control these multiple motors provides a host of advantages

 - Saves money